thma/WhyHaskellMatters/README.md

 ```

 This look quite straightforward.
 But still there is one interesting detail to note:
-the type signature of `add` is not
+the type signature of `add` is not something like

 ```haskell
 add :: (Integer, Integer) -> Integer